Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: Impacts of the Map Quality

 \subsection{Removing map information entirely}

-We first want to assess the forecasting performance when we completely remove map information from the inputs.
-To do so, we replace the maps at the input of the forecasting modules with empty maps.
-In practice, we consider the two distinct scenarios: 1) \emph{direct transfer} without retraining on empty maps, and 2) \emph{after retraining} where each model uses empty maps throughout both the training and inference stages.
-The results are reported in \autoref{tab:with_wo_map}.
+{Our first goal is to assess the dependence of forecasting performances to map information.} To do so, we replace the maps at the input of the forecasting modules with empty {ones}.
+In practice, we consider two distinct scenarios: 1) {a direct} `\emph{transfer}' without finetuning on empty maps, and 2) a `\emph{finetune}' one where each model uses empty maps throughout both finetuning and inference stages.

-Our experiments reveal that the presence or absence of maps has minimal impact on the performance of the ViP3D and UniAD models.
-For ViP3D, training the model with curated maps and replacing the map with an empty map during inference shows negligible change in results (\emph{direct transfer} setting).
-Moreover, retraining ViP3D without map information leads to slightly improved performance on the validation set (\emph{after retraining} setting), indicating that the map is not utilized at all in ViP3D.
-In the case of UniAD, the model exhibits a slight performance drop when using an empty map during inference, but retraining without map information yields similar results to using the online map, suggesting that it is not well utilized in UniAD either.
-On the other hand, for AgentFormer, retraining without maps leads to a small performance decline, indicating a better utilization of contextual information.
-These results regarding the poor usage of maps are in line with observations from previous work \citep{benyounes2022cab} where the map had minimal impact on Trajectron++ \citep{salzmann2020trajectron++} and no impact on HalentNet \citep{halentnet}.
-In the following, we study the impact of different aspects of the map in more detail.
-As we have determined that ViP3D and UniAD do not effectively utilize the map information, our analysis concentrates on AgentFormer.
+From \autoref{tab:with_wo_map}, our experiments reveal that \emph{the presence or absence of maps has minimal impact on the performance of the end-to-end ViP3D and UniAD models.} For ViP3D, training the model with curated maps and replacing the map with an empty map during inference shows negligible change in results (\emph{transfer} setting).
+Moreover, finetuning ViP3D without map information leads to slightly improved performance on the validation set (\emph{finetune} setting), indicating that the map is not utilized at all in ViP3D.
+For UniAD, the model exhibits a slight performance drop when using an empty map during inference, but finetuning without map information yields similar results to using the online map, suggesting that it is not well utilized in UniAD either.
+On the other hand, for AgentFormer and LaPred, finetuning without maps does not close the performance gap compared to having maps, indicating their better utilization of contextual information.
+Although the poor usage of maps {has already been pointed out by} previous work \cite{benyounes2022cab} on some conventional methods \cite{salzmann2020trajectron++, halentnet}, \textit{we show for the first time that the issue persists in both recent end-to-end models \cite{uniad} and \cite{gu2023vip3d}.} In the following, we study the impact of different aspects of the map in more detail.
+As we have determined that ViP3D and UniAD do not effectively utilize the map, our following analysis concentrates on AgentFormer and LaPred.